keycloakify/keycloakify-starter/src/keycloak-theme/login/assets/tos_en.md

 -   access to a code management service
 -   orchestration of data processing flows

-A user account is also used to connect to the service platform of the Inter-ministerial Mutualization Free Software community (<https://groupes.mim-libre.fr/>).
+A user account is also used to connect to the service platform of [the Inter-ministerial Mutualization Free Software community](https://groupes.mim-libre.fr/).

 ## Legal Notice